box8engineering/box8engineering.github.io/_posts/2020-02-06-Document-Scanner-OCR-&-Information-Extraction.md

 ### 1. <a name="intro" style="text-decoration:underline;"> Introduction</a>

-Simply defined, OCR is a set of computer vision tasks that convert scanned documents and images into machine readable text.
+Simply defined, OCR is a set of computer vision tasks that convert scanned documents and images into machine-readable text.
 It takes images of documents, invoices and receipts, finds text in it and converts it into a format that machines can better process.
 You want to read information off of ID cards or read numbers on a bank cheque, OCR is what will drive your software.

  You might need to read the different characters from a cheque, extract the account number, amount, currency, date etc. <b>But how do you know which character corresponds to which field?</b>